LinkedInLearning/apps-llm-con-lanchain-kernel-promptflow-3353123/Desarrollando Apps/OAI/openai_readme.md

-# OpenAI API 🌱
+# OpenAI Chat Completions API 🌱

- - Obtener API key
+ - Text Generation
+ - Recent Models
+ - Chat Endpoint

 <!--
 **This** is a ✨ _special_ ✨ repository